-The rehearsals for the Christmas 2017 season will begin Monday, August 28, 2017 7:30 pm.
-The music for this concert season will consist of selections in a variety of styles with the first half of the program focused on sacred selections and the second half mostly secular Christmas songs.
-Samples of the music are available here on the WCC website under the "Songs we're singing" for you to preview and enjoy.
+The rehearsals for the WCC Spring 2018 "Life, Love and Music" concert season will begin Monday, January 29, 2018 7:30 pm.
+The music for this concert season has been finalized and is made up of pop tunes based on the selected subject matter.
+Samples of the music is available now here on the WCC website under the "Songs we're singing" for you to preview and enjoy.

 If you are interested in performing a solo on the concert see Line Solo and Feature details in the categories on the right.